Fariha Trisna

 Fariha Islam Trisna (ফারিহা ইসলাম তৃষ্ণা; born 13 September 2002) is a Bangladeshi cricketer who plays for the Bangladesh women's national cricket team as a left-arm medium bowler.

 Career

-In November 2021, Trisna was named in Bangladesh's Women's One Day International (WODI) squad for their series against Zimbabwe, and in Bangladesh's squad for the 2021 Women's Cricket World Cup Qualifier tournament, also in Zimbabwe.
+In November 2021, Trisna was named in Bangladesh's Women's One Day International (WODI) squads for their series against Zimbabwe, and for the 2021 Women's Cricket World Cup Qualifier tournament, also in Zimbabwe.
 She made her WODI debut on 15 November 2021, against Zimbabwe.

-In January 2022, she was named in Bangladesh's team for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia.
-Later the same month, she was named in Bangladesh's team for the 2022 Women's Cricket World Cup in New Zealand.
+In January 2022, she was named in Bangladesh's team both for the 2022 Commonwealth Games Cricket Qualifier tournament in Malaysia, and for the 2022 Women's Cricket World Cup in New Zealand.

 Trisna was part of the Bangladesh squad for the 2025 Women's Cricket World Cup Qualifier in Pakistan in April 2025.